 - How much memory to allocate to each VM (an on-going consideration), assuming you are planning to virtualise.

 In fact, Microsoft has gone so far as to say that “During the testing, no change had a greater impact on performance than modifying the amount of RAM allocated to an individual Hyper-V image“.
 That was enough to make me sit up and pay attention.
-If you are one for metrics, Microsoft estimate that performance drops by around 8% when a VM memory allocation is larger than the NUMA boundary.
+If you are one for metrics, Microsoft estimate that when a VM memory allocation is larger than the NUMA boundary.
 This means that you could end up in a situation where assigning more RAM to a VM reduces performance due to the guest session crossing one or more NUMA node boundaries.